pfrapp/reflow-oven/README.md

 Eigentlich reichen auch 5 mA fuer die gelbe LED, d.h.
 R1 = 100 Ohm.

+### Impedance converter

+Due to the switching of the relay, there are some voltage spikes on the transistor, that is, on the low voltage side of the relay.

+Those spikes are less pronounced when using the lab supply and more pronounced when using the AD/DC converter.
+They are there in any case though.

+For this reason, an impedance converter or buffer is needed between the uC pin and the controller board.

+So far I tested the setup using this impedance converter and a lab supply and it works.
+In oder to test it without the lab supply I need a second AC/DC converter, as the OpAmp needs a dual rail supply.

 ## Controller software

 ### Modelling of the reflow oven dynamics